2019-2020 Spotlight Korea: Exploring Korean Music and Dance (Closed)

-If you need further assistance or have any questions related to apply the program, please contact at firstname.lastname@example.org.
+If you need further assistance or have any questions related to the program application, please contact at email@example.com

-After reviewing the applications, we will notify the selected school individually via email.
+After reviewing the applications, we will notify the selected school individually via email in July ~ August

-Continuous annual support of the Spotlight Korea program is limited to four consecutive years.
-Public schools that have participated in the program for four academic school years in a row are not eligible to reapply in the following year.
+Public schools that have participated in the program for five academic school years in a row are not eligible to re-apply in the following year.

-Furthermore, should the participating school fail to complete the three required components at the completion of the program as noted in section 3, The Korean Cultural Center New York reserves the right to refuse future applications by the school and/or place the school on a suspension for future applications.
+the participating school fails to complete the three required components at the completion of the program as noted in section 2, or

 the Korean Cultural Center New York deems that the actions of the school are not in the best interests of either the students or the participatory parties